foodini/pingem/README.md

 method that can be reached by a browser running javascript, the project reduces down to only two parts instead of the original three.

 Hence, the rewrite.
-I went with option #2.
+I went with option #2. user_icmp.py is obviously not able to be setuid without some uncomfortable wrangling that is dangerous from a security perspective, so for the moment it must be run as sudo root.
+When it's rewritten in C (or C++), it'll be possible to make it setuid.